sai-harsha-dev/DevOps_Project/README.md

 # DevOps_Project
-This is a sample website with multiple components used to demonstrate the the different stages of CI/CD pipeline.
+This is a sample website with multiple components used to demonstrate the different stages of CI/CD pipeline.

 ## Setup Workflow
 ---